 Terengganu, It Seemed Like a Dream Come True

-We invite you to join us aboard Magic Carpet Journals while we visit three of Terengganu’s resorts: The Aryani, Gem Beach and Gem Island bordering on the South China Sea.Via Magic Carpet Journals.
+We invite you to join us aboard Magic Carpet Journals to Malaysia, where we visit three of Terengganu’s resorts: The Aryani, Gem Beach and Gem Island resorts, bordering on the South China Sea.Via Magic Carpet Journals.
 Article and Pictures by M. Maxine George

 Terengganu offered us an opportunity to experience the wonderful resort life by the South China Sea.
 Situated on the northeast side of the country, Terengganu hugs the scenic coast of the South China Sea.
 Here we visited three different resorts, each unique in its own way.